 The trophy-sized dusky flathead that inhabit the lakes around Ulladulla are a once-in-a-lifetime capture for most anglers.
 Looking after these great sportfish is paramount to ensure their survival.
 When landing a flathead, use a large knotless net.
-Once the fish is in the net, leave it in the water until you have your brag mat, camera, and other equipment ready.
-Never lay the fish on a hot deck, always wet the brag mat before laying the fish down to measure.
-When handling large flathead, it is recommended to not use lip grips as this can cause damage to the fish's jaw. simply thumb grip the fish's lower jaw with a wet gloved hand.
+Once the fish is in the net, leave it in the water until you have your brag mat, camera. and other equipment ready.
+Never lay the fish on a hot deck, always wet the brag mat before laving the fish down to measure.
+When handling large flathead, it is recommended to not use lip grips as this can cause damage to the fish's jaw, simply thumb grip the fish's lower jaw with a wet gloved hand.
 Always support the weight of the fish with your second hand.
 When lifting, always lift the fish parallel; never put any pressure on the vertebrae behind the fish's head.
-If your camera is immediately available, take a few guick pictures and then place the fish in the water until it is ready to swim away.
-Please note that a slot limit of 36-70cm applies for dusky flathead in NSW.
-Fish under 36cm and over 70cm must be released.
+If your camera is immediately available, take a few quick pictures and then place the fish in the water until it is ready to swim away.